chrisb2/pi_ina219/README.md

 * `INA219()` constructs the class.
 The arguments, are:
     * shunt_ohms: The value of the shunt resistor in Ohms (mandatory).
-    * max_expected_amps: The maximum expected current in Amps (mandatory).
+    * max_expected_amps: The maximum expected current in Amps (optional).
     * address: The I2C address of the INA219, defaults to *0x40* (optional).
     * log_level: Set to _logging.INFO_ to see the detailed calibration calculations and _logging.DEBUG_ to see register operations (optional).
 * `configure()` configures and calibrates how the INA219 will take measurements.
 The arguments, which are all optional, are:
     * voltage_range: The full scale voltage range, this is either 16V or 32V,
-    represented by one of the following constants.
+    represented by one of the following constants (optional).
         * RANGE_16V: Range zero to 16 volts
         * RANGE_32V: Range zero to 32 volts (**default**). **Device only supports upto 26V.**
-    * gain: The gain, which controls the maximum range of the shunt voltage, represented by one of the following constants.
+    * gain: The gain, which controls the maximum range of the shunt voltage, represented by one of the following constants (optional).
         * GAIN_1_40MV: Maximum shunt voltage 40mV
         * GAIN_2_80MV: Maximum shunt voltage 80mV
         * GAIN_4_160MV: Maximum shunt voltage 160mV